 THE ART OF MEMORY

-Despite references to ‘rungs’ in Kabbala literature, the tradition as received in the 19th & 20th Centuries is based on the symbolism of a Tree rather than a ladder, though it represents a hierarchy of levels and worlds.
+Despite references to ‘rungs’ in Kabbala literature, the tradition as received in the 19th & 20th Centuries is based on the symbolism of a Tree rather than a ladder, though the Tree itself represents a hierarchy of levels and worlds.
 Its distinctive structure combines ten nodes in triads of division and unification, representing the ten sephiroth, with 22 lines or ‘paths’ joining them.

 Kabbalah includes threads of Platonic and Neoplatonist thought current in the Hellenistic world and late antiquity, and particularly in medieval Spain, which, together with a ‘Hermetic Corpus’ supposed to have originated in ancient Egypt at the time of Abraham, were woven into a distinctive Christian cabala in Renaissance Italy.
 Neoplatonism, like Kabbalah, conceives of the world in terms of emanation from an ultimate indivisible being with whom the soul is capable of being reunited through trance or ecstasy.
 It included the idea of the soul and its wanderings through many incarnations, and that of ‘anamnesis’ – meaning knowledge as recollection.
 In this sense, the ‘memory systems’, which Frances Yates, the scholar of Renaissance esotericism, expounds in ‘The Art of Memory’(1966) are much more than memory aids in the art of rhetoric, or picture-book prompts for the unlettered.
 They are systems of mystical ascent, or self-knowledge – to use Gurdjieff’s phrase, of ‘self-remembering’.
 Yates writes that, in the work of Giordano Bruno (1548 – 1600) the art of memory “..has become man’s highest power, by means of which he can grasp the intelligible world beyond appearances through laying hold of significant images”.

 In his “De la causa”(1584), concerning the unity of The All in the One, Bruno writes: “…for you must know that it is by one and the same ladder that nature descends to the production of things and the intellect ascends to the knowledge of them: and the one and the other proceeds from unity and returns to unity, passing through the multitude of things in the middle.”